Buying Guide - Welcome

 Now that you have decided the lens thickness the next step it to think about the coatings that you would like on your glasses.

 As the name suggests this coating helps to prevent scratches to your new lenses, it acts as a protective layer thus making the lens more durable.
 Scratch resistant coating helps to prolong your lens life.

-The anti-reflection coating reduces the reflection on the front surface of the lens and reduces glare from bright objects, this is especially helpful when using a PC screens and when you are driving as the glare from oncoming headlights will be reduced.
+The anti-reflection coating reduces the reflection on the front surface of the lens and reduces glare from bright objects, this is especially useful to reduce glare from phones, tablets, computer screens, artificial lighting and when you are driving as the glare from oncoming headlights will be reduced.